Acraea terpsicore: Taxonomy

+Controversies

 There has been long standing debate among taxonomists on whether the correct name for this species is Acraea terpsicore Linnaeus, 1758 or Acraea violae Fabricius, 1775.
-Pierre and Bernaud stated that they verified the type in the Linnean Society of London and considered A. violae the same species as A. terpsicore.
-Honey and Scoble argued that both specimens in the Linnean Society are later additions by James Edward Smith who purchased Linnaeus specimens.
+Pierre and Bernaud, in 1997, stated that they verified the type in the Linnean Society of London and considered A. violae the same species as A. terpsicore.
+Honey and Scoble, in 2001, argued that both specimens in the Linnean Society are later additions by James Edward Smith (botanist) who, in 1784, purchased Linnaeus specimens, bringing them to London.

 In the absence of authentic syntypes, the identity of terpsicore remains uncertain although there are chances that they may be synonyms.

+Confusion

 A. terpsicore was confused with the African species A. eponina Cramer, 1780.
 Pierre and Bernaud studied this nomenclatural problem and rehabilitate the original name Acraea serena for that species.